Gargi Banerjee: Accomplishments

 Impressed by her batting, late Madhavrao Scindia offered Gargi a job contract at the cricket field.
 She helped to raise the bar of women's cricket in India by being associated with Indian cricket in various capacities.
 As the chairperson of Indian women's cricket team selection committee (2011-2014) she gave chances to budding women cricketers.
-Gargi felt that the more number of matches the youngsters played, will help them understand the difference between domestic and international circuit.
+Gargi felt that the more matches the youngsters played, will help them understand the difference between domestic and international circuit.
 In April 2017, she was bestowed with the prestigious honorary life membership of the Marylebone Cricket Club (MCC).
 Inspiration to young girls who are aspiring cricketers, Gargi Banerji continues to boost the morale of girls who are inclined to make cricket as a viable career option.